Your monthly compliance news roundup

 - Provide financial counseling resources for military families experiencing COVID-19-related financial hardships, such as the Military OneSource site that offers free financial counseling services.

-- Direct military families to service relief organisation such as the Army Emergency Relief, the Navy-Marine Corps Relief Society, the Coast Guard Mutual Assistance, and the Air Force Aid Society if they need emergency help.
+- Direct military families to service relief organization such as the Army Emergency Relief, the Navy-Marine Corps Relief Society, the Coast Guard Mutual Assistance, and the Air Force Aid Society if they need emergency help.

-- Develop or enhance financial literacy programmes designed for military members.
+- Develop or enhance financial literacy programs designed for military members.
 For example, USAA is helping our veterans transition back to civilian life by providing a calculator they can use to understand the difference in taxes, helping them gauge what kind of salary they need to maintain their quality of life.

 - Adopt new and innovative technologies, from AI-driven, self-guided financial advice to comprehensive digital money management tools, to help military members stay in the know about their finances at all times.

 Our nation’s active duty and reserve servicemembers, veterans, and their families face different challenges due to their unique living circumstances.
 Many live and work under trying conditions (such as deployments and uncertain return dates from deployments), and when it comes to transitioning back into civilian life, servicemembers face new and unique challenges.
-By easing (via financial education programmes, enhanced monitoring programmes) military consumers’ burden of financial hardship, financial institutions can strengthen their business relationships with military consumers while helping them to better navigate their finances during their military careers and beyond.
+By easing (via financial education programs, enhanced monitoring programs) military consumers’ burden of financial hardship, financial institutions can strengthen their business relationships with military consumers while helping them to better navigate their finances during their military careers and beyond.